The next MBA application deadline is January 6.

 To arrive at their findings, they scraped over 380,000 public vaping-related Instagram posts during the period of January 2016 to December 2018.
 This allowed them to gather content data from before, during and after the California tax.

 It turns out that the tax did have an impact.
 While the number of Instagram posts showing underage vaping continued to increase, it did so at a slower rate compared to the pre-tax period.
 However, this relative decline only lasted about six months.
-Engagement in the form of likes and comments remained consistent, as did hashtag use.
+(Engagement in the form of likes, comments and hashtags remained consistent.)

 Why was the effect short-lived?

-It could be that companies implemented counterstrategies such as releasing new flavors.
+It could be that companies implemented counter-strategies such as releasing new flavors.
 Or perhaps they increased their ad spending.
-Whatever the reason, the study makes clear that the effect of taxes can be undone in a short time unless regulatory bodies combine them with heightened attention to firm strategy.
+Whatever the reason, the study makes clear that the impact of taxes can be undone in a short time unless regulatory bodies combine them with heightened attention to firm strategy.
 For example, policy language needs to be broad enough to anticipate innovation that could skirt oversight.

 What's Better: Tax or Ban?